risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-user.md

 ```

 :::tip
-The newly created user is a superuser who can log into RisingWave and create new databases.
+You can connect to RisingWave with the newly created user account.
 :::